rojo-rbx/rbx-dom/docs/compatibility.md

 This incompatibility cannot be anticipated but some flexibility can be coded into deserialization to prevent this from causing serious error.

+### Tags in the SharedString Index

+`rbx-binary` normally serializes `Tags` as a `String`-typed property, storing the null-delimited list of tags inline in the `PROP` chunk.
+However, files downloaded from Roblox's CDN endpoints (`asset-delivery-api` and `assetdelivery`) [have been observed storing `Tags` in the `SharedString` index](https://github.com/rojo-rbx/rbx-dom/pull/634) instead, referencing a shared blob by index rather than embedding the data directly.
+This is presumably a size optimization, as it lets instances with identical tags deduplicate to a single shared blob.

+`rbx-binary` decodes `Tags` stored this way but does not encode them this way, so round-tripping such a file moves the tags back inline as a `String`-typed property.
+Any `String` or `BinaryString` property could technically be stored in the `SharedString` index using this same pattern, but `Tags` is the only case observed in the wild, so decoding support is currently limited to it.
+If Roblox begins doing this for other properties, decoding support for those will need to be added as well.

 ### Arbitrary Changes

 Despite there being a version field present in the format's header, Roblox has made breaking changes without incrementing it in the past.
 Most notably, this includes support for `zstd` compression in chunks, which has no indication at all beyond the first `4` bytes of a chunk's body being a specific magic number.